vuejs/rfcs/active-rfcs/0025-teleport.md

 ### dev-tools

-The `<teleport>` should not appear in the chain of parent components (`this.$parent`), but it should be identifiable within the virtual DOM so that Vue's dee-tools can show them in their visualisation of the component tree.
+The `<teleport>` should not appear in the chain of parent components (`this.$parent`), but it should be identifiable within the virtual DOM so that Vue's dev-tools can show them in their visualisation of the component tree.

 ### Using a `<teleport>` on an element within a Vue app

 Technically, this proposal allows to select _any_ element in the DOM , including elements that are rendered by our Vue app in some other part of the component tree.

-But that puts the portal'd slot content under the control of that other component's lifecycle, which means the content can possibly be removed from the DOM if that component gets destroyed.
+But that puts the portal's slot content under the control of that other component's lifecycle, which means the content can possibly be removed from the DOM if that component gets destroyed.

 Any component that came through a `<teleport>` would effectively have its DOM removed by still be in the original virtual DOM tree, which would lead to patch errors when these components tried to update.